a-sit-plus/signum/docs/docs/supreme.md

 The second option, however, will only allow passing a nonce/IV if the algorithm associated with a symmetric key has the corresponding characteristic.
 The same holds for the auth tag and additional authenticated data.

+## Asymmetric Encryption
+Asymmetric encryption using RSA is supported, although the Supreme KMP crypto currently does not yet support hardware-backed management of key material.
+Hence, it is possible to create ephemeral RSA keys and use those, or import RSA keys.

+### Encryption and Decryption API

+The API is based on the same paradigm as the signer/verifier tandem.
+To encrypt data under an RSA public key, three steps are necessary:
+* Reference any of the pre-configured asymmetric encryption algorithm such as `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA256` (see [Supported Algorithms and Paddings](#supported-algorithms-and-paddings)).
+* Invoke `encryptorFor(rsaPublicKey)` on it to create an `Encryptor`.
+* Call `encrypt(data)` and receive encrypted bytes

+Decryption works analogously:
+* Reference any of the pre-configured asymmetric encryption algorithm such as `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA256` (see [Supported Algorithms and Paddings](#supported-algorithms-and-paddings)).
+* Invoke `decryptorFor(rsaPrivateKey)` on it to create a `Decryptor`.
+* Call `decrypt(data)` and recover the plain bytes

+!!! tip inline end
+    The JVM and Android targets allow for optionally specifying a JCA provider name:
+    ```kotlin
+    alg.decryptorFor(key) {
+      provider= "BC"
+    }
+    ```
+    This works the same for encryptors.

+As with the rest of the API, `KmmResult` is used throughout and the encryption/decryption functions are suspending.
+Textbook RSA (without padding; represented as `RsaPadding.NONE`) is supported, as is the vulnerable PKCS1 padding scheme.
+Both require a `HazardousMaterials` opt-in, as the latter may only to recover ciphertexts created by legacy systems and the former should only ever be used as a low-level primitive (usually for experiments but never in production)

+### Supported Algorithms and Paddings
+As of now, RSA encryption is supported, and the following paddings can be used:

+* `RSAPadding.NONE`
+* `RSAPadding.PKCS1`
+* `RSAPadding.OAEP.SHA1`
+* `RSAPadding.OAEP.SHA256`
+* `RSAPadding.OAEP.SHA384`
+* `RSAPadding.OAEP.SHA512`

+For convenience, pre-configured `AsymmetricEncryptionAlgorithm` instances exist for each supported algorithm:

+* `AsymmetricEncryptionAlgorithm.RSA.NoPadding`
+* `AsymmetricEncryptionAlgorithm.RSA.Pkcs1Padding`
+* `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA1`
+* `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA256`
+* `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA384`
+* `AsymmetricEncryptionAlgorithm.RSA.OAEP.SHA512`

 ## Attestation